Devraj2010isme/BetterSaveinstance/README.md

 - Option SaveCompilationErrors
   - View docs for more info
   - Default: true
 - Option Crashlog
+- Support for saving attributes/tags of the folder substitutes created by isolate options (IsolateLocalPlayer, etc)
 - Support for properties which cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump)
   - Works by converting them to attributes
   - Enabled with the option SaveAsAttributes
 - Support for saving properties of instances with a NotCreatableFix
   - Works by converting them to attributes
   - Enabled with the option SavePropsAsAttributesForNotCreatableFixes
 - Better default executors for many options
+- A fix for the UGCValidationService detection
+  - Disabled by default, enabled with the option DisableGethiddenpropertyFallback
+  - It's recommended only to enable this if you encounter a detection, as some properties cannot be read by normal gethiddenproperty and need the fallback
 - Support for custom modes
   - Allows for providing a table of service names for the mode option
-  - Works the same as optimized mode, but allows for the changing that hardcoded table.
+  - Works the same as optimized mode, but allows for the changing that hardcoded table
 - More small changes and fixes
-   - Option IsolateLocalPlayerCharacter now isolates as a model instead of a folder. (fixes some rendering issues)
+   - Option IsolateLocalPlayerCharacter now isolates as a model instead of a folder
    - NotCreatableFixes for Dragger and AdvancedDragger, as they prevent the file from opening
 # Universal Syn Save Instance